-- Improper use can result in fire or explosion. - Maintain required clearances to combustibles.
+Maintain minimum required clearances to combustibles.

 Minimum clearances from combustible materials are stated on the data plate located on the front of the water heater.
 Standard clearances are 0" at the sides and rear, 0" from the front, and 0" from the top.
 If the clearances from combustible material stated on the water heater differ from the standard clearances, install the water heater according to the clearances stated on the water heater.
 Adequate clearance for inspection and service should be considered before installation.
-A minimum of 24" of front clearance and 4" on each side should be provided for access to replaceable and/or serviceable parts such as drain valve, condensate drain, temperature-pressure relief valve, and the vent connection (exhaust elbow).
+A minimum of 24" of front clearance and 4" on each side should be provided for access to replaceable and/or serviceable parts such as drain valve, condensate drain, temperaturepressure relief valve, and the vent connection (exhaust tee).

-Figure 9 may be used as a reference guide to locate the specific clearance locations.
+Figure 17 may be used as a reference guide to locate the specific clearance locations.
 When installing the water heater, consideration must be given to proper location.
 The location selected should be as close to the wall as practicable and as centralized with the water piping system as possible.